clustergrowling/clustergrowling/README.md

 ### How active will you create or contribute code?

 I have no idea, but I hope to start doing it more often as I learn the ropes of programming and understand more languanges!

+### How can i contact you for (reason)?

+If you want to contact me, its best to contact me through discord!

+My tag is leshark#1147, my friend request are always open, but make sure to tell me you were sent to me through my github.